Woman Ordering Ride

 Better yet?
 For Turo, it's a capital-light and cash-rich business model.
 And it's working really well.

-Turo has over 3 million users and more than 360,000 active vehicles listed on its platform.
-It operates in 14,000+ cities in the US, UK, France, Canada, and Australia.
+Turo operates in 16,000+ cities, has over 3.5 million users, and has more than 340,000 active vehicles listed on its platform.
 But what about financial results?

-But there is a way to invest in it before it goes public.
-Here's how.
+However, there's still a way to invest in it right now, even before it goes public.

 Can you buy Turo stock?